 Cudlee Creek bushfire recovery

-The State Government has a comprehensive web page on the emergency relief for those affected by the Cudlee Creek bushfire.
+The State Government has comprehensive information on the Cudlee Creek recovery hub webpage.
 Some of that information is included here.
 However, this page also lists additional information to help you manage natural resources on your rural property, after a fire.

 Hills and Fleurieu Landscape Board Landscape Officers are available for free property visits to advise on land management issues such as pasture regeneration, watercourse management, soil rehabilitation, revegetation, weed management and habitat restoration.